dnene/nestegg/README.rst

 Quick start
 -----------

-* Create and activate a python virtual env.
+* Create and activate a python virtual environment

   * Currently only tested with python version 3.3.
 Additional versions to be added later

 * Install package::

     $ pip install nestegg